G-e-n-e-v-e-n-s-i-S/Bleed-Adder/README.md

 If the images contain white corners (like some Magic Set Editor templates output), select yes.
 If the corners are already filled in with the card frame, a border or art, select no.

 The program will create a new folder named "Bleed Adder Results" inside the specified folder, and store the results there.

-It will also split DFC cards into their constituant faces.

-Any existing images found at these locations, will be overwritten without warning!!!
+Any existing images found at these locations, for example from a previous execution of the program, will be overwritten without warning!!!
+The original images will not be modified or overwritten though.

+The program will also split DFC cards into their constituant faces.

 Hit the "Add Bleed Margins" button to run the program.